Demonstration of teleportation across a quantum network code: Discussion

 \subsection{Acknowledgments}

 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
 We thank Taariq Surtee and Barry Dwolatzky at the University of Witwatersrand and Ismail Akhalwaya at IBM Research Africa for access to the IBM processors through the Q Network and Africa Research Universities Alliance.
-This research was supported by the South African National Research Foundation, the University of Stellenbosch, and the South African Research Chair Initiative of the Department of Science and Technology and National Research Foundation.
+This research was supported by the Department of Science and Innovation (DSI) through the South African Quantum Technology Initiative (SA QuTI), Stellenbosch University, the National Research Foundation (NRF), and the Council for Scientific and Industrial Research (CSIR).